Introduction to Light-emitting Diode

 Figure 1: Spectral distribution and peak wavelength of an LED.

-• Luminous Intensity (Iv): This measures the brightness of an LED in a specific direction, typically along the central axis.
+Luminous Intensity (Iv): This measures the brightness of an LED in a specific direction, typically along the central axis.
 It is measured in candelas (cd) or, more commonly for LEDs, millicandelas (mcd).

-• Spectral Half-Width (Δλ): This represents the spectral purity of the light.
+Spectral Half-Width (Δλ): This represents the spectral purity of the light.
 It is the width of the spectrum at half of the peak luminous intensity.
 A smaller value indicates a more monochromatic light.

-• Viewing Angle (2θ1/2): This is the total angle at which the luminous intensity is at least half of the axial intensity.
+Viewing Angle (2θ1/2): This is the total angle at which the luminous intensity is at least half of the axial intensity.
 A wider viewing angle means the light is more spread out.

 Figure 2: Angle distribution of luminous intensity for different LED types.

-• Forward Current (If): The recommended continuous forward current for normal operation.
+Forward Current (If): The recommended continuous forward current for normal operation.
 For optimal lifespan, it is often recommended to operate below the maximum rated current.

-• Forward Voltage (Vf): The voltage drop across the LED when it is operating at a specified forward current (e.g., 20mA).
+Forward Voltage (Vf): The voltage drop across the LED when it is operating at a specified forward current (e.g., 20mA).
 This value typically ranges from 1.4V to 3V and decreases as the temperature increases.

-• V-I Characteristics: The relationship between the voltage applied across the LED and the current that flows through it.
+V-I Characteristics: The relationship between the voltage applied across the LED and the current that flows through it.
 The LED begins to conduct and emit light significantly only after the voltage reaches a certain threshold.

 Figure 3: V-I characteristics of a typical LED.

 III.
-Working Principle of Light-Emitting Diodes
+How Do Light-Emitting Diodes Work?

+Light-emitting diodes work by passing an electric current through a PN junction, causing electrons and holes to recombine and release energy in the form of photons.
 The core of a light-emitting diode is a semiconductor wafer composed of a P-type semiconductor and an N-type semiconductor.
 The region where these two materials meet is called a PN junction.
 In certain semiconductor materials, when minority carriers (e.g., electrons in the P-region) and majority carriers (e.g., holes in the P-region) recombine at this junction, they release excess energy in the form of photons (light).
 This process directly converts electrical energy into light energy.
 When a reverse voltage is applied, it becomes difficult to inject minority carriers across the junction, and thus no light is emitted.

 The light emission process can be understood by considering three conditions: